dtrifuno/holz/README.rst

 =========

-Open-face Chinese poker (`OFC <https://en.wikipedia.org/wiki/Open-face_Chinese_poker>`_) is a game where players set three rows of cards (bottom, middle and top) with the goal of making the best poker hand in each row.
-Each player starts with initial five cards to set and are afterwards dealt one card a time.
-Holz uses `Monte Carlo simulation <https://en.wikipedia.org/wiki/Monte_Carlo_method>`_ with a variant of `Cactus Kev's fast hand evaluation algorithm <http://suffe.cool/poker/evaluator.html>`_ to compute the expected value of playing a card in a particular row.
+Open-face Chinese poker (`OFC <https://en.wikipedia.org/wiki/Open-face_Chinese_poker>`_) is a game where players set three rows of cards (bottom, middle and top) with the goal of making the best poker hand in every row.
+Each player starts with an initial five cards to set and are afterwards dealt one card a time.
+Players receive royalties (extra points) for particularly strong hands, but lose all points (foul) the round if one of their higher rows is stronger than a lower row.
+Pursuing larger royalties increases the risk of fouling, so a good player has to be able to determine if the possible reward of a higher royalty is worth the risk of fouling.
+Holz assists players with difficult decisions by using `Monte Carlo simulation <https://en.wikipedia.org/wiki/Monte_Carlo_method>`_ with a variant of `Cactus Kev's fast hand evaluation algorithm <http://suffe.cool/poker/evaluator.html>`_ to compute the expected value of playing a card on a particular row.

 Holz is still in very early stages of development.
 Use at your own risk.